ibm-cloud-docs/account/install-sw-private.md

 1. Select a Kubernetes cluster and enter a namespace value.
 1. Click **Install** to install the Apache Helm chart.

-### Success criteria
-{: #create-success-offering}

-You successfully completed this tutorial if the following items are true:

-1. You can navigate to the Private tab and view the apache-two-instances product.
-2. You can install the software.

 ## Next steps
 {: next-update}